Tigers of India Photo Tour 2018

-Join us in May 2017 on an eight day tour of India to photograph its tigers.
+Join us in May 2018 on an nine day tour of India to photograph its tigers.
 This trip has been designed so that we can see and photograph India’s magnificent Bengal Tigers for five days straight at one of India’s most rewarding tiger parks, Bandhavgarh National Park.

 Note: You can combine this tour with Wildlife of India

 This tour immediately follows on from Wildlife of India.
 You can combine both for a three week wildlife and tiger experience.
 Please see below for a special cost which incorporates both tours.

 We will spend seven nights at Bandhavgarh which hosts one of the highest densities of tiger in India for virtually guaranteed encounters.
 And we travel at the best time of the year too, in May when the tigers are easier to find and photograph.

 Other wildlife awaits us too, langur, macaque, as well as sambur and spotted deer.
 Of course there will also be birds, and it will be the courtship season of peacocks to see their mating ritual and tail feathers on full display.